by Brian A. Wilkins

 “Coleman Duke Brackney began employment as a part time officer on April 7, 2004.
 He completed part time training on Aug 12, 2004.
 He submitted his letter of resignation on March 28, 2005 to be effective April 08, 2005.
 He resigned for personal reasons that he did not explain.
 We received no citizen complaints on Mr. Brackney during his tenure with our department, therefore there was no disciplinary action taken against him.”

 There are numerous other incidents from Bella Vista residents which have been brought to our attention, from illegal searches, illegal seizures, and just a flat-out disregard for the Constitutional rights of citizens by Bella Vista Police.
 However, virtually all of the victims do not want their names disclosed for fear of retaliation by Chief Farmer’s boys.
-(UPDATE 11/19/2010: see a compilation of comments, by Mr. Matt Holland, from various sources This entry was posted in U.S. and World News on .
+Here is a compilation of comments by Mr. Matt Holland from various sources.